 We also share information with Courts, inspectorates of our service, regulatory bodies or people with authority to investigate complaints.

 Sharing information with the right people at the right time is very important to giving the best service possible and keeping people safe.
 Speaking with other services also helps reduce the amount of information people have to repeat about themselves to different professionals.
-At times YOS staff may think it would improve the support for you and your family to ask for or share information with other services (such as the NHS).
+At times YJS staff may think it would improve the support for you and your family to ask for or share information with other services (such as the NHS).
 In those cases, the reasons for this will be explained to you.

 When you or your family need help from us, you are usually the first and most important person we will ask to give us information about your situation.
-However at times, Cambridgeshire Youth Offending Service (YOS) will need to ask for information from other services who are working with you, or have worked with you in the past, so we know what support you have already had and what other services think you may need.
+However at times, Cambridgeshire Youth Justice Service (YJS) will need to ask for information from other services who are working with you, or have worked with you in the past, so we know what support you have already had and what other services think you may need.
 We will also at times need to share information about you with other services to help everyone to have the most up to date and important information.
 This way different services can work better together to support you.

 Data about you may also be used for business planning and research purposes and the wider County Council, to understand demand and to improve our services.
 This will always be done in a way that does not identify individuals unless that is strictly necessary.